Your Child’s Developmental Milestones: Why it’s “Normal” to be Different

 Differences in gestational age can skew timing of milestone achievement

 People tend to look at birth as the “great equalizer” when it comes to development.
-However, birth doesn’t expedite maturity for babies born preterm (< 37 weeks) or roll back the clock for babies born post term (> 40 weeks).
-In other words, we can’t expect a baby born 36 weeks to reach the same early milestones at the same chronological age as a child who was born at 42 weeks, and consequently came into the world with 6 more weeks of neurodevelopment under their belt.
-And yet, because developmental milestones are typically based off a single chronological age (e.g., 2-months, 9-months, or 18-months after birth, etc.), many people are in effect doing that.8
+However, birth doesn’t expedite maturity for babies born preterm (< 37 weeks) or roll back the clock for babies born post-term (> 40 weeks).
+In other words, we can’t expect a baby born at 36 weeks to reach the same early milestones at the same chronological age as a child who was born at 42 weeks, and consequently came into the world with 6 more weeks of neurodevelopment under their belt.
+And yet, because developmental milestones are typically based off a single chronological age (e.g., 2-months, 9-months, or 18-months after birth, etc.), many people are in effect doing that.4

-Fortunately, many physicians will use a preterm child’s “corrected age” (i.e., their gestational age) when gauging development; however, there are no official guidelines for when and how to apply a gestational age correction, and no consensus regarding how long a gestational age correction should be applied.9 Needless to say, if the parents of preterm children are monitoring their development by chronological age, this could lead to a lot of unnecessary anxiety.
-And given that roughly one in ten babies in the United States (12%) are born premature each year, this is a relevant consideration for many.10
+Fortunately, many physicians will use a preterm child’s “corrected age” (i.e., their gestational age) when gauging development; however, there are no official guidelines for when and how to apply a gestational age correction, and no consensus regarding how long a gestational age correction should be applied.5 Needless to say, if the parents of preterm children are monitoring their development by chronological age, this could lead to a lot of unnecessary anxiety.
+And given that roughly one in ten babies in the United States (12%) are born premature each year, this is a relevant consideration for many.6

 At this point you might be wondering, “But does a few weeks difference really matter?”
 (Great question!).
 In early development, the answer is yes.
-This is because many of the behaviors and skills babies acquire early on are facilitated by the complex and significant nervous system development that occurs towards the ends of the third trimester.
-Because children born before 37 weeks do not undergo the same degree of neurodevelopment within the protective environment of the womb, they may have difficulty meeting early milestones relative to children born at term, or post-term.11 Fortunately, however, research finds that that most children with transient delays related to prematurity have caught up with their full-term peers by the time they enter preschool.1
+This is because many of the behaviors and skills babies acquire early on are facilitated by the complex and significant nervous system development that occurs towards the end of the third trimester.
+Because children born before 37 weeks do not undergo the same degree of neurodevelopment within the protective environment of the womb, they may have difficulty meeting early milestones relative to children born at term, or post-term.7 Fortunately, however, research finds that that most children with transient delays related to prematurity have caught up with their full-term peers by the time they enter preschool.1

 Development builds on development—and so does variability